Can I eat cinnamon while pregnant?

 7Monitor for any adverse effects when consuming cinnamon.

-Common Questions About cinnamon in Pregnant
+Common Questions About cinnamon While Pregnant

 Can I eat cinnamon while pregnant?